ryanstraits/ryanstraits.github.io/part-3-a-grown-up-soul.md

 ![](/assets/images/My Years.JPG)

-In the above picture, I note where I my age is relative to my two year old son.
-So, while I have 36 years of life to reference back to, my little guy only has two.
+So, while I have 36 years of life to reference back to, my son only has two.
 For him, last summer was roughly 12.5% of his known life.
-For me, it was roughly 0.7%.
+For me, only 0.7%.

 A year in Bennett's life has the "perceived weight" of nearly _18 years_ for me.